 - RESPs (Registered Education Savings Plans; and

 RRSPs and RRIFs

-RRSPs are similar to traditional IRAs, where contributions are deductible from income, and earnings are tax-deferred until distribution.
+In Canada, RRSP contributions are deductible from income, and earnings are tax-deferred until distribution.
 Distributions are taxed as ordinary income.
 By the end of year when the owner reaches the age of 71, RRSPs have to be full withdrawn (fully taxable) or converted to RRIFs with a required yearly minimum distribution.

 TFSAs and RESPs

 In Canada, TFSA and RESP contributions are not deductible and earnings are not taxable.
 They are usually treated as foreign grantor trusts for US tax purposes.
 Earnings from a foreign grantor trust flow through to the US grantor/owner and are subject to US income tax.
 Distributions are not taxable to the beneficiaries, although there could be gift reporting implications.

 Depending on the nature of the plan, the US owner might be required to file Form 3520-A, Annual Information Return of Foreign Trust with a U.S. Owner, to report the trust income statement and balance sheet.
 In addition, the US owner/trustee must provide, by the due date, the owner statement for each US owner and the beneficiary statement for each US beneficiary receiving a distribution from the trust during the tax year.
 The Form 3520-A is due by the 15th day of the 3rd month after the end of the trust’s tax year, and is eligible for an automatic 5-1/2 months extension of time to file provided Form 7004 is filed in time.